webrecorder/pywb/docs/manual/configuring.rst

 The ``filename-template`` specifies the naming convention for WARC files, and allows a timestamp, current hostname, and random string to be inserted into the filename.

+When using an aggregate collection or sequential fallback collection as the source, recording can be limited to pages fetched from certain child collection by specifying ``source_filter`` as an regex matching the name of the sub-collection.

 For example, if recording with the above config into a collection called ``my-coll``, the user would access: